Online Counselling and Supervision

 The disinhibition effect

-The perceived distance and seeming anonymity associated with remote working can lead to people saying things that they might not have said face-to-face.
+The perceived distance and anonymity associated with remote working can lead to people saying things that they might not have said face-to-face.
 Particularly so if we cannot see each other and might never meet.
 While it can be beneficial for a client to feel able to be more open, it can also lead to saying things they later regret.
-Rest assured that we are used to that, and will do all we can to help keep you safe.
-And, of course, anything you might say would be treated in confidence, as per our counselling agreement.
+We are used to that, and will do all we can to help keep you safe.
+And they would treat anything you might say in confidence, as per our counselling agreement.

 We can take payment for online counselling by credit or debit card, bank transfer and, if no other option is available, PayPal.
 We also accept payment on an invoice from established organisations.
 Your counsellor will give you details of how to pay.